rpakdel/stm32_bluepill_arduino_prep/readme.md

 ## USB resistor problem
 * The D+ of micro USB has a wrong resistor R10 value.
 It should be 1.5k ohm.
 * Check the resistance between pin A12 and 3.3v.
-If not, replace R10.
+If not 1.6k ohm, replace R10.
 I removed it and soldered a regular 1.5k resistor on above the board between A12 and 3.3v.

 ## References